 We strongly encourage distance learning students to sign up for electronic refunds to streamline and expedite the release of residual funds.

-Students who have NOT signed up for electronic deposit will have a paper residual check prepared.
+Students who have NOT signed up for electronic deposit (or did not submit Intent to Attend) will have a paper residual check prepared.
 Students must present photo identification to obtain information regarding their student account or to pick up checks.

-Residual (paper) checks will be released from 8:30 am – 4:30 pm on August 22 in the Controller’s Office, room 103 in the Administration Building.
-There is NO ALPHABET schedule for Fall 2014 check release.
+Residual (paper) checks will be released on August 18 from Student Accounts in the Controller’s Office, room 103 in the Administration Building.
 Please remember that the residual disbursement before the term begins is limited to $2500.

 Students attending in Coeur d’Alene can have their checks mailed to the Coeur d’Alene Outreach Office.
 Checks will be available to pick up in the LC-CDA Business Office at 1031 N Academic Way, Coeur d'Alene, ID, 208-666-6707, anytime between 8:00 a.m. and 5:00 p.m.